mdavidson9/docs.balsamiq.com/content/google-drive/user-guide.md

 ## Using the Balsamiq Mockups Editor

 The Balsamiq Mockups editor allows you to create wireframes just like our other products.
-The user interface is very similar to the desktop version, so reviewing the [Desktop application overview](/desktop/overview/) may be helpful if you have any questions after reading the instructions below.
+Reviewing the [application overview](../overview/) may be helpful if you have any questions after reading the instructions below.

 * * *